 37th Week Pregnant - Here's All You Need To Know

+In 37 weeks pregnancy, even if you have enjoyed your pregnancy, you may be longing for it to be over.
 The baby is nearly ready; you are more than ready, so when is the birth going to happen?
 Probably not yet – especially if this is your first pregnancy.
 For another week or so, the uterus is still the best place for your baby while the finishing touches to her development take place.
 If you have other children, you can tell them that their new brother or sister won’t keep everyone waiting much longer.

-Developments in Week 37
+Baby Developments in Week 37 Pregnant

 - Parts of the skeleton, particularly the long bones of the arms and legs, have hardened, a process known as ossification.